buildbot/buildbot/master/docs/manual/installation.rst

 SQLAlchemy-Migrate: http://code.google.com/p/sqlalchemy-migrate/

-  Buildbot requires SQLAlchemy-Migrate version 0.6 (exactly; as-yet unreleased later versions may not work).
+  Buildbot requires one of the following SQLAlchemy-Migrate versions: 0.6.0, 0.6.1, 0.7.0, and 0.7.1.
+Sadly, Migrate's inter-version compatibility is not good, so other versions - newer or older - are unlikely to work correctly.
   Buildbot uses SQLAlchemy-Migrate to manage schema upgrades from version to version.

 .. _Installing-the-code: